KaliberLabs/models/README.md

 It contains tools for detecting people and objects.

-models/ contains tensorflow models and tools models/app/ contains wrappers around tensorflow models for use in applications
+* models/ contains tensorflow models and tools
+* models/app/ contains wrappers around tensorflow models for use in applications

 Tools

-models/app/detect_humans.py is a CLI tool that detects all the humans in a frame and writes to CSV. models/app/draw_rects.py is an UNFINISHED CLI tool to draw rectangles around people in jpegs models/app/model_download.py is a small program that downloads a TF model models/app/api.py is an UNTESTED, NEVER USED REST wrapper around the detection model models/app/humans.py is a library module that provides a usable abstraction around tensorflow code
+* models/app/detect_humans.py is a CLI tool that detects all the humans in a frame and writes to CSV.

-View the --help of models/app/detect_humans.py to figure out how to use it.
+* models/app/draw_rects.py is an UNFINISHED CLI tool to draw rectangles around people in jpegs
+* models/app/model_download.py is a small program that downloads a TF model
+* models/app/api.py is an UNTESTED, NEVER USED REST wrapper around the detection model
+* models/app/humans.py is a library module that provides a usable abstraction around tensorflow code

 ------------------------------